-Date: 24 May 2023, 15:00 – 17:00 CEST
+Date: 21 June 2023, 15:00 – 17:00 CEST

 The goal of the workshop is to provide attendees with a comprehensive understanding of how the PHABULOuS European Pilot Line can support the development of companies in the consumer electronics field, as well as current developments and future directions of free-form micro-optics in consumer electronics technologies.
 Attendees will have the opportunity to learn from experts in the field, exchange ideas, and explore potential collaborations.
-The workshop is intended for researchers, engineers, and industry leaders who are interested in the design and fabrication of free-form micro-optics for consumer electronics devices.

 You can register for the event here – https://us02web.zoom.us/webinar/register/WN_mUnXq5zBQRq6I6-t-BbfSQ